-Ian Whates lives in a comfortable home down a quiet cul-de-sac in an idyllic Cambridgeshire village, which he shares with his partner Helen and their pets – Honey the golden cocker spaniel, Calvin the tailless black cat and Inky the goldfish (sadly, Binky died a few years ago).
+Ian Whates lives in a comfortable home down a quiet cul-de-sac in an idyllic Cambridgeshire village, which he shares with his partner Helen and Bundle, a manic cocker spaniel.

 Ian’s first published stories appeared in the late 1980s in small press magazines such as Dream and New Moon Quarterly, after which he took a break from writing in order to research his chosen fields of science fiction and fantasy.
 In other words, he read copious amounts of both.
 Clearly the research was extensive, because he published nothing further for some seventeen years.
 In the early 2000s he made the decision to pursue writing seriously, joining the Northampton SF Writers Group in 2004 after being introduced to its chairman, Ian Watson.

 In 2006 Ian launched independent publisher NewCon Press, quite by accident (buy him a pint sometime and he’ll tell you about it).
-Through NewCon he has been privileged to publish original stories from some of the biggest names in genre fiction, as well as provide debuts to some genuinely talented newcomers.
-The books, their covers and contents have racked up an impressive array of credits – four BSFA Awards, one BSF Award to date, inclusion in ‘Year’s Best’ anthologies and recommendations and honourable mentions from the likes of Gardner Dozios and Locus magazine.
+Through NewCon he has been privileged to work with some of the biggest names in genre fiction, as well as provide a platform for a number of extremely talented newcomers.
+The books, their covers and contents have racked up an impressive array of awards, with several NewCon stories appearing in ‘Year’s Best’ anthologies.

 In addition to his publishing, editing and writing, Ian has been a judge for the Arthur C. Clarke Award and is a director of the British Science Fiction Association (BSFA), an organisation he previously chaired for several years.